optimisme/layouts-tool/README.md

 Do not use this software for commercial purposes

-If you're using the software in question to directly, or indirectly, make money; then you're using the software for a commercial purpose, and the creator wants a licensing fee to get paid for the coding work in producing the software.
+If you're using this software to directly, or indirectly, make money; then you're using the software for a commercial purpose, and the creator wants a licensing fee to get paid for the coding work in producing the software.

 ## Layouts-tool